johnnoone/pytest-curio/README.rst

 Features
 --------

-- fixtures for creating and injecting versions of the curio kernel
+- fixtures for injecting curio kernel
-- fixtures for injecting unused tcp ports
 - pytest markers for treating tests as curio coroutines